department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-508-review.md

 ## Accessibility and 508 Compliance

-- **This document applies only to External Contractors.**
-- **Definitions for terms used in this folder:**
-  - _"DSVA" refers to DSVA team members and DSVA detailees._
-  - _"Internal contractors" refers to DSVA's primary vendor contractor and its subcontractors._
-  - _"External contractors" refers to any other contractor team working on the Veteran-facing Services Platform._

-## DSVA Accessibility Process

 **All applications and features on the Veteran-facing Services Platform are required to be accessible and 508 compliant.** This includes adherence to the updated [Section 508](https://www.section508.gov/) standards and the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG20/) Level A and AA success criteria.

-## Step 1: Review the 508/Accessibility Best Practices Documenent
+## Step 1: Review the 508/Accessibility Best Practices Document

 1. Review the latest Veteran-facing Services Platform [best practices for 508 and web accessibility](https://github.com/department-of-veterans-affairs/va.gov-vfs-teams/blob/master/Onboarding/508-accessibility-best-practices.md)
 2. File [issues for any 508/accessibility items](https://github.com/department-of-veterans-affairs/va.gov-team/issues/new?labels=508%2FAccessibility&template=508-issue.md) you would like VSP to consult on